 Following the collapse, a temporary bridge was completed in July 1916.
-Primarily a simple timber structure, it also included a steel bascule span to accommodate boats.
+Primarily a simple timber structure, but also reusing the five pony truss spans which were not destroyed in the fire, it also included a steel bascule span to accommodate boats.
 The Scherzer Rolling Lift Bridge Company of Chicago had presented the city with two options for a temporary bascule (using the company's patented rolling lift design): a single leaf truss bascule, and a double leaf deck girder bascule.
 It appears the city selected the deck girder bascule.

 Detroit also began planning for a new permanent bridge after the truss bridge collapsed.
 The planning process involved a lot of effort, discussion, and debate.
 Some proposals were for a traditional concrete arch bridge, and even included a proposal by Daniel Luten, who was a noted Indiana engineer and patent-holder for a design of reinforced concrete arch bridge.
 Architect, city planner, and co-author of the famous Plan of Chicago, Edward Bennett, produced for Detroit an early proposal for a concrete arch bridge to Belle Isle in 1915.
 Historical articles and reports refer to some drawings and plans that are different from what the final product actually ended up being showing that the debate was highly publicized.

 However, Detroit was uncomfortable with a traditional concrete arch design because of concerns the soil conditions would not support the thrust forces from such a bridge.